dsihi/fossprofile_Sihi/README.md

 # fossprofile_Sihi
-THis is my profile for foss2020.
+This is my profile for foss2020.